 When Should You Not Go to the Grand Canyon?

 The Grand Canyon is undoubtedly one of the most awe-inspiring places on Earth.
-The breathtaking vistas and rugged beauty attract droves of visitors, for better and for worse.
+The canyon, carved by the forceful Colorado River, is a testament to nature's artistry.

 It's good to know the best times to visit but, on the flip side, when should you not go to the Grand Canyon?